Ben-401/lab-401/install_ubuntu.md

 Installation Type
 	either select
-	+ "Erase disk and install Ubuntu" - this will create and install onto a SINGLE partition, OR
+	+ "Erase disk and install Ubuntu" this will create and install onto a SINGLE partition, it is best for the installation within a VM.
 	+ "Something Else" - allows you to manually delete and create partitions.
+		this is best when installing on a HDD within a PC-BOX.
 		A suggested partition scheme is:

 			PART	DEV	MNT	SIZE	FSTYPE	NOTES